mattheworiordan/ably-cli/prd.md

 $ ably rooms typing subscribe -> subscribe to typing indicators and show who is typing and stops typing in realtime
 $ ably rooms typing start -> start typing, and remain typing until the CLI is terminated

+$ ably logs -> Topic for streaming and retrieving logs
+$ ably logs channel-lifecycle subscribe -> Stream logs from [meta]channel.lifecycle meta channel, see https://ably.com/docs/metadata-stats/metadata/subscribe#channel-lifecycle for types of evetns, and the data type.
+$ ably logs connection-lifecycle subscribe -> Stream logs from [meta]connection.lifecycle meta channel.
+$ ably logs app subscribe -> Stream logs from the app-wide meta channel `[meta]log`.
+Rewind is supported for this channel, so offer a rewind option to see recent log entries.
+$ ably logs app history -> View historical app logs from `[meta]log` by using the ably pub/sub history API for channels
+$ ably logs push subscribe  -> Stream logs from the app push notifications `[meta]log:push`.
+Rewind is supported for this channel, so offer a rewind option to see recent log entries.
+$ ably logs push history ->  -> View historical push logs from `[meta]log:push` by using the ably pub/sub history API for channels

 $ ably bench -> Topic for benchmark tests
 $ ably bench publisher -> allow a publisher to start publishing messages on a specified channel at a frequency of at most 20 messages per second allowing the total number of messages published to be 10,000.
 Before the publisher starts publishing though, it will check if there are other subscriber bench clients present on the channel and it will also become present and announce it is a publisher and the details of the test.
 If there are none, it will ask the user if we should wait for subscribers to be present, or continue with a prompt.
 Once completed, the client will conrim how many messages were published, if there were any errors, and in the case of REST, what the average latency was for the request to complete, and in the case of Realtime, what the average latency was for a message to be received back.
 Whilst running the test, the message rate and trailing latency for the last 5 seconds shoudl be shown ,along with the cumulative messages sent and percentage of test execute.
 This should all be presented in a console UI with a progress bar for example.
 Support for publishing via REST or Realtime is needed.
 If a test is already running and another one starts, and error will be shown and the CLI should exit.
 Each publisher can show others that the test is runing using presence data.